 Then we explored the tree’s texture by making tree bark rubbings.
 We like taking art and learning outdoors!

 The Busy Tree book is perfect for this theme.
-Trees are amazing!
+The trees are amazing!
 And busy!
-They hold nests, provide a home for birds, bugs and spiders.
+They hold nests, provide a home for birds, bugs, and spiders.
 They are growing and feeding their roots.
 Trees are strong.
 Some grow fruit.
 They provide shade and maybe a place to play.
 Trees provide oxygen for all of us.
 I love this closer look at trees.